 - Have not previously received a travel scholarship from NIJ under this program.

-To apply for NIJ’s scholarship opportunity, submit the following items to [email protected].
-Applications are due by 11:59 p.m.
-EST on Wednesday, April 15, 2020.
+When open, to apply for NIJ’s scholarship opportunity, submit the following items to [email protected].

 - A completed application form,